-What is VX nerve agent?
+What is VX nerve agent, and what could North Korea do with it?

 What is it?

+Nerve agents are the most toxic and fast-acting substances known in chemical warfare and, according to the US Centers for Disease Control and Prevention (CDC), VX is the most potent of all of them, including Sarin, which was developed in Germany in 1938 as a pesticide.

+Nerve agents like VX are chemically similar to pesticides, although far stronger.

-VX nerve gas was first developed in the UK in the 1950s as a deadly chemical warfare agent, according to the Centers for Disease Control and Prevention (CDC).
+VX nerve gas was first developed in the UK in the 1950s as a chemical warfare agent.
+Experts say it has been replicated in the past by the US, Russia, Syria and Iraq.

-The gas is an oily liquid that's amber in color, but it's both odorless and tasteless.
+It is an oily liquid, amber in color, odorless and tasteless.

-Nerve agents, like VX, are the most toxic and deadly chemical warfare agents -- they're chemically similar to pesticides, although far stronger.

 How does it work?

-VX, if in vapor form, is the quickest and deadliest form of the killer gas.
+The vapor form of VX is the deadliest -- and the quickest to kill.
 As a liquid, it could potentially be released into a water supply or used to poison someone's food.

 Like all nerve agents, VX stops a vital enzyme from working -- which eventually leads to the body tiring, and no longer being able to breathe.

-VX is not only the deadliest nerve gas, but also the most persistent in the environment -- it evaporates slowly, especially in cold conditions, making it both a long- and short-term threat.
+VX is not only the deadliest nerve agent, but also the most persistent in the environment -- it evaporates slowly, especially in cold conditions, making it both a long- and short-term threat.

 What are the symptoms?